The Best Tick Prevention For Hudson, NY◀ Back To Blog

 Wear long sleeves and long pants that are tucked into your socks.

-Long loose hair should be covered, braided, or tied back when going into areas where ticks may be present.
+The long loose hair should be covered, braided, or tied back when going into areas where ticks may be present.

 Use a repellent spray that contains DEET.